LUCY NYCHAI

 We know the climate crisis spans social, political and environmental injustices that must be addressed to achieve a sustainable future.
 We are seeing these injustices play out in Russia’s invasion of Ukraine, which is deeply affecting the people and places and destabilising global food and energy markets.
 We can see the climate crisis impacting people with the least resources to tackle it.
 We can also look back to the global impact of the industrial revolution on the climate crisis today.

-The selected artists Alexandra Krolikowska and Karolina Uskakovych take these interconnections, asking what must be done to bring about the drastic change needed to limit the increase in rising temperatures.
+The selected artists Alexandra Clod and Karolina Uskakovych take these interconnections, asking what must be done to bring about the drastic change needed to limit the increase in rising temperatures.
 The programme includes two research residencies and an exhibition connecting practice, heritage and communities between the UK and Ukraine.

 Book of the dead.
 Alexander Krolikowski.